mateoconlechuga/convimg/README.md

     ----------------------------------------------------------------------------

     output:
-        The YMAL file can have as many output blocks as needed, consisting of different formats.
+        The YAML file can have as many output blocks as needed, consisting of different formats.
 The currently available formats are:

             output: c                 : C source and header files